 Note that long is not guaranteed to be a 64 bit number.
 If your compiler supports C99, you can use the uint64_t type, which is defined in stdint.h

 We read the input from the user and limit it to 16 characters to avoid an overflow.
 At this moment we should perform validation of the input, to make sure that it is a correct hexadecimal value.
 In this example we will skip the validation, so we can focus on the conversion itself.
-(The sample code in the zip has validation)
+(The sample code in the links above has validation).

 In the hexToDecimal function we use 3 additional variables: